cscart/docs/en/user_guide/addons/warehouses/how_it_works.rst

 Why is there delay warning near some stores and warehouses?
 ===========================================================

 The rate area editing page has a column called **Delay warning**.
-This warning will appear in the product list, on the product page, and in the cart next to a product if *all* the conditions below are met:
+This warning will appear in the product list, on the product page, and in the cart next to a product.
+It will appear only if *all* the conditions below are met:

 * A customer is from this rate area.